BSc Business Management (Human Resource Management) with Foundation Year

 BUOB090H5 Motivation, Engagement and Job Design - 15 credits

-BUMN146H5 Research Methods in Management (Undergraduate) - 15 credits
+BUMN146H5 Research Methods for Management (Undergraduate) - 15 credits

 Year 3